 At this moment, an international research team, concentrated at the universities of Ghent and Essex, is working to progressively extend the archive beyond the initial set of 500 cases, beyond the psychoanalytic field, and ultimately beyond theoretical confinements in general.
 The human subject doesn’t belong to any theory.
 It exists for anyone who wants listen to it and hear it.
 Clinicians, researchers, or any other person willing to do so can easily submit cases to the archive.
 After a review procedure, they will be added to the archive if they meet criteria pertaining to ethical issues (e.g. concerning anonymity of patients), quality of writing, minimal length, and focus (e.g. it must clearly concern a case on psychotherapeutic treatment).
 The user guide specifies these criteria and provides other relevant information on how to submit a case study and also in general on how to use the online archive.

 You can be part of this project in several ways.
 To start with, you can register on the Register page and we will keep you updated on any news related to the SCA.
+Be aware that eligible users of the Archive are screened by the SCA team before their user ID and password is activated.
 Also check out our social media pages.
 Second, you can let us know about case studies that are not included in the archive through our Send us a case study page.
 We will consider the case study for inclusion in the archive.
 Furthermore, you can provide us with patient, treatment, therapist, and publication information related to a case study on the Case study submission page.
 We will check your codings and the case study will be included in the archive shortly after.
 Finally, if you want to be further involved in the SCA project as a volunteer, for a research placement, or for collaboration, you should contact us on the Contact page.

 Jochem Willemsen, PhD, is lecturer at the University of Essex, UK.
 His research on psychoanalysis, psychotherapy and forensic topics is published in international scientific journals.
-He is currently director of research in the Centre for Psychoanalytic Studies at the University of Essex.
+He is currently director of research in the Department of Psychosocial and Psychoanalytic Studies at the University of Essex.
 He has been working for years as a psychoanalytic psychotherapist in private practice.

 Reitske Meganck, PhD, is assistant professor at Ghent University, Belgium.
 She wrote a PhD on the psychometric and clinical validity of self- and observer-report measures for alexithymia and affect regulation and is involved in psychotherapy process-outcome research at the Department of Psychoanalysis and Clinical Consulting of Ghent University.
 Besides her academic work, she is also having a private practice as a Freudian-Lacanian psychoanalytic therapist.